rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/Hardware Troubleshooting.md

     * Check the Access Devices tabs on the website
       * If overtemperature, there will be a red border on the device
     * Shut down the device that is overtemperature and remove power if possible
-    * If tempearture is within normal operating range, configure a higher temperature limit on the ACS system
+    * If temperature is within normal operating range, configure a higher temperature limit on the ACS system
       * Keep in mind that the temperature limit is when any part of the system hits that number.
 Devices with Switches embedded in an enclosure or similar may require a higher temperature limit.
-      * Setting a temperature limit of 999C will disable the temperature safety (not reccomended).
+      * Setting a temperature limit of 999C will disable the temperature safety (not recommended).

     **Cause 2: Hardware Fault Detected**